mozilla-it/mozlenium/README.md

   *OPTIONAL*: Define the check interval while the check is in an escalated state.
 This is also the interval for which alerts are sent out.
 If not specified this is set to `check_interval`.
 * `max_attempts`:
   *REQUIRED*: The number of check attempts before a check enters a failed state and escalation begins.
-* `escalation`:
+* `escalations`:
-  *REQUIRED*: The escalation target.
+  *REQUIRED*: A List of escalations defined by a dictionary with keys `type` and `args`.
 Currently only supports email, but in the future this will be used for HTTP-based escalations as well.
+For an escalation of type email, one arg is required, with key "email".
 * `image`:
   *REQUIRED*: Specify the image to be used by the checker.
 [Example Images](https://github.com/mozafrank/mozalert/tree/master/checkers)
-* `secretRef`:
+* `secret_ref`:
   *OPTIONAL*: The name of a secret resource to use for this check.
 Secrets defined here show up in the container env (or `$secure` in the case of mozlenium).
 * `check_cm`:
   *OPTIONAL*: The ConfigMap which holds your actual check code.
 See example below.
 * `url`:
   *OPTIONAL*: URL to check for url-based checks.
 * `template.spec`:
-  *OPTIONAL* Instead of specifying image, secretRef and check_cm you can override everything by defining a full pod spec which will get used by the checker.
+  *OPTIONAL* Instead of specifying image, secret_ref and check_cm you can override everything by defining a full pod spec which will get used by the checker.
 You can see examples of this [here](https://github.com/mozafrank/mozalert/blob/master/examples/test-1-with-cm.yaml) and [here](https://github.com/mozafrank/mozalert/blob/master/examples/test-1-with-secret.yaml).

 Example secret manifest for a check:
 ```